nemoNoboru/monkey_type/README.md

 ![a monkey typing][logo]
+# Monkey Type!
+a microgem to add a micro type system to ruby

 # Why?
 Adding just a bit of typing to ruby is just great.
 It makes you, as a programmer have more control of what gets passed to your classes, methods or functions